 At first glance, these situations appear different.
 In the first, the participants are doing "the same thing" simultaneously, because both will submit a hand eventually; while in the second, they are doing "something different", because only one of them will actually end the agreement early.
 However, both of these situations are actually identical, because in the second case they are both simultaneously deciding whether they will end early.
 In the first case, the participants are submitting one of three values (Rock, Paper, or Scissors), while in the second they are submitting one of two (Leave or Stay).

 In such situations, in a decentralized application, the program must agree that one participant acts first.
 The important thing to realize is that "simultaneity" is not the same thing as "non-determinism".
 The pertinent design detail is whether one participant has an advantage for going in any particular order.
 If there is no advantage for either place, then the developer can arbitrarily decide to go in one order.
 If there is an advantage, then a commitment strategy similar to the Rock, Paper, Scissors! tutorial should be used.

 For example, in the rental agreement, if we felt there was no advantage for going second, then we could have either the landlord or the tenant go first.
 But, is there no advantage?
-If both the tenant and the landlord want to exit in the same month, but the landlord goes first, and then the landlord would suffer a loss of their deposit; but, if they fairly shared their choice at the same time, then they could both be refunded in this case.
+If both the tenant and the landlord want to exit in the same month, but the landlord goes first, then the landlord would suffer a loss of their deposit; but, if they fairly shared their choice at the same time, then they could both be refunded in this case.
 This is an example of the Pareto improvements that are possible in decentralized applications relative to existing institutions.

 See rental workshop for a discussion of this example in further detail.